Build3rs-Labs/foxies/README.md

 Before building smart contract, you will first need to install some development tools.
 The comprehensive guide can be found at: https://docs.alephzero.org/aleph-zero/build/installing-required-tools

-Go to the contract folder you want to build and run:
+Go to the contract folder you want to build within the ./contracts folder and run:

 ```
 cargo contract build --release